humanlayer/genai-the-good-parts/intro--genai-the-good-parts/03-intro-to-tool-calling/README.md

 ### Describing the function to the LLM

 Next, we need to tell the LLM that this function is available.
 To do that, we need to create a description of the function in JSON format.

-In case you are inclined to automate the generation of this json, we'll be doing that below in [Automating function signature](#automating-function-signature).
+Define your `openai_functions` like so:

 ```python
 openai_functions = [